 Entry is free for children under 18.
 The Arc de Triomphe is usually less crowded and has less security (though you should still expect it to be busy!) so it’s less overwhelming for younger kids.

 I recommend buying your rooftop tickets ahead of time.
-That’s what we always to do avoid a long wait.
+That’s what we always do to avoid a long wait.
 Check the latest rates and availability.

 Ménagerie du Jardin des Plantes

 Jardin des Plantes is a huge park on the south bank of the Seine next to Sorbonne University.
-The Ménagerie is a beautiful 18th-century zoo and many of the animals are housed in the original buildings.
+The Ménagerie is a beautiful 18th-century zoo, and many of the animals are housed in the original buildings.

 Jardin des Plantes also has a maze and a botanical garden.